 13.2.3 Inform You of products and services available from Us.
 You may request that We stop sending You this information at any time;

 13.2.4 In certain circumstances, and with Your consent, We may pass Your personal information on to credit reference agencies.
-These agencies are also bound by the Data Protection Act 1998 and should use and hold Your personal information accordingly.
+These agencies are also bound by the GDPR and should use and hold Your personal information accordingly.

 13.3 We will not pass Your personal information to any other third parties without first obtaining Your express permission to do so.

 14.1 Except as provided by sub-Clause 14.2 or as authorised in writing by the other Party, each Party shall, at all times during the continuance of the Contract and after its termination: